2016 J.League Cup

-The 2016 J.League Cup (also known as the 2016 J.League Yamazaki Nabisco Cup, later changed to 2016 J.League YBC Levain Cup for sponsoring purposes) is the 41st edition of the most prestigious Japanese football league cup tournament and the 24th edition under the current J.League Cup format.
+The 2016 J.League Cup (also known as the 2016 J.League Yamazaki Nabisco Cup, later changed to 2016 J.League YBC Levain Cup for sponsoring purposes) was the 41st edition of the most prestigious Japanese football league cup tournament and the 24th edition under the current J.League Cup format.

 Format

-Teams from the J1 League will take part in the tournament.
+Teams from the J1 League took part in the tournament.
 Sanfrecce Hiroshima, Gamba Osaka, Urawa Red Diamonds and FC Tokyo were given a bye to the quarter-finals due to qualification in the 2016 AFC Champions League.
 The remaining 14 teams started from the group stage, where they were divided into two groups of seven.
 The group winners and the runners-up of each group qualified for the quarter-final along with the four teams which qualified for the AFC Champions League.